Kiyoshika/toy-jvm/README.md

 Use `style_code.sh` to run the formatter manually (there is also a github action that runs when merging into main to commit formatting changes)

 ## What's Being Worked On?
-Currently finishing up implementing the attribute structures before parsing that data from the compiled class files.
-Current section: https://docs.oracle.com/javase/specs/jvms/se8/html/jvms-4.html#jvms-4.7.6
+About to start parsing the attribute structures described in https://docs.oracle.com/javase/specs/jvms/se8/html/jvms-4.html#jvms-4.7.
+The structs are defined in headers but not fully implemented.
+These will be implented while we are trying to parse the class files.

+Code needs a little bit of restructuring (`src/` folder has slightly fallen out of order with `include/`)